Hierarchical Bayesian propulsion power models for marine vessels: Introduction

 \section{Introduction}

 Marine vessels are a large contributor to global CO2 emissions\footnote{Global annual CO2 emissions due to shipping were estimated to be 938 million tonnes in 2012 \cite{imo-ghg3} and 831 million tonnes in 2015 \cite{johansson2017}.
 A single large ship can burn 40000 tons of fuel and produce 120000 tons of CO2 per year.}.
 Lately, emphasis has been put on optimizing various aspects of vessel operations, such as route and speed profile selection, which helps in reducing the emissions and make shipping more cost efficient.
 To be able to run such optimization, predictive models of vessels' fuel consumption are needed.

 Moreover, vessel consumption models can be used to assess the global emissions of shipping.
 One such \textit{bottom-up} approach, where a consumption model is built for essentially every major ship in the world, is described in \cite{jalkanen09,jalkanen12, johansson2017}.
-The approach utilizes existing methods for ship resistance calculations, where various resistance coefficients are estimated based on different ship characteristics that can be obtained from commercial ship databases, such as \cite{fairplay}.
-Obtained models are used with vessels' AIS data\footnote{AIS (Automatic Identification System) is a system through which vessels report their location and speed.
+The approach utilizes existing methods for ship resistance calculations, where various resistance coefficients are estimated based on different ship characteristics that can be obtained from commercial ship databases\footnote{for instance IHS Markit \url{https://ihsmarkit.com/}}.
+Obtained models are simulated using vessels' AIS data\footnote{AIS (Automatic Identification System) is a system through which vessels report their location and speed.
 The International Maritime Organization (IMO) requires that AIS is used in all ships with gross tonnage larger than 300.}.
-Another model-based approach for assessing emissions is described in \cite{corbett}.
+Another model-based approach for assessing emissions is described in \cite{smith2012}.
 Both of these approaches utilize \textit{white box} modelling, which means that vessel consumption data are not used in training the models.
 Including such data into the modelling (a \textit{grey box} approach) will improve the accuracy of the models.
 Moreover, the white box modelling usually neglects some major resistance factors such as wind, waves, shallow water resistance and hull fouling, which can influence the vessels' total resistance and contribute significantly to consumption.